CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 	// Send the constructed event to storage auditEventBuilder.send();

-Typically this object is only used indirectly as you would normally generate a type-safe client-side auditing library using the code generation plugin.
-Internally the auto-generated code will make use of the `AuditEventBuilder` object.
+Typically, this object is only used indirectly.
+Normally, you generate a type-safe client-side auditing library using the code generation plugin.
+Internally, the auto-generated code makes use of the `AuditEventBuilder` object.